jtanadi/boilerplateHTML/readme.md

 $ boilerplate <htmlFileName>
 ```

 `boilerplate` only checks if the argument has an `.html` extension (if it doesn't it will be added).
-`boilerplate` doesn't check for anything else.
+It doesn't check for anything else.
 If the file already exists, it will be overwritten.

 `boilerplate` will prompt for a page title, path to a `CSS` file, and a path to a `JS` file:
 ```